arclabs561/runctl/docs/archive/AWS_TESTING_RESULTS.md

 - Least-privilege permissions
 - Permission boundaries for additional security
 - Resource isolation via tagging
-- Full trainctl CLI compatibility
+- Full runctl CLI compatibility

 The setup follows AWS security best practices and is ready for use in testing environments.